- Home

 You can do charity walks solo or with friends and family.
 The first step in planning a charity walk is deciding on your charity – so first, have a think about which causes are most important to you.

-For more information, you might want to check out these charity walk pages: Mind, Cancer Research UK, Marie Curie, Alzheimer’s Society, and British Heart Foundation (BHF).
+For more information, you might like to check out these charity walk pages: Mind, Cancer Research UK, Marie Curie, Alzheimer’s Society, and British Heart Foundation (BHF).

 12. Problem-solve

-If you have a problem that you’re worrying about – or a decision you’re finding difficult to make – one of the best things you can do is head outside and walk.
+If there’s a problem you’re worrying about – or a decision you’re finding difficult to make – one of the best things you can do is head outside and walk.

 Multiple studies show that walking helps boost creativity, generate new ideas, and provide a new perspective.
-Plus, because oxygen intake increases while you’re walking, it can also help you feel calmer and more clear-headed.
+Plus, because oxygen intake increases while walking, it can also help you feel calmer and clearer-headed.

 You don’t need to walk long distances or work up a sweat to reap the benefits of walking.
-Simply stepping away from your situation, heading outside, and walking around the block can provide the distance you need and help you approach any issues from a new angle.
+Simply stepping away from your situation, heading outside, and walking around the block can provide the distance you need to approach an issue from a new angle.

 Final thoughts…

-Walking is incredibly beneficial for both our physical and mental health – but combining a walk with a rewarding activity can make it even more enjoyable.
+Walking is incredibly beneficial for our physical and mental health, but combining a walk with a rewarding activity can make it even more enjoyable.

 Heading out for a walk can provide the perfect opportunity to get some space, enjoy some you-time, find creativity, and reconnect with both nature and your loved ones.
 And arriving home feeling like you’ve achieved something of note is just another bonus.

-For more tips on how to stay active, you can visit the fitness and exercise section of our website.
+For more tips on staying active, you can visit our fitness and exercise section.
 Or, why not check out the fitness events running over on Rest Less Events?
-There’s everything from yoga and belly dancing to Tai Chi and Pilates.
+There’s everything from functional strength training to Tai Chi and Pilates.

-Do you have any hobbies or activities you like to do while walking – or are you thinking about trying out some of our suggestions?
+Do you have any hobbies or activities you like to do while walking, or are you thinking about trying some of our suggestions?
 We’d love to hear about your walking experiences in the comments below.

 Selene Nelson is an author, freelance journalist, and lifestyle writer for Rest Less.
 After graduating from the University of Sussex with a degree in English Literature, Selene began contributing to many major newspapers and websites, and has written for the BBC, The Sunday Times, The Independent, Town & Country, and HuffPost.
 Her specialist subjects include food, travel, and health, though she enjoys writing about a wide range of topics (e.g. her two books are about veganism and psychopathy, respectively!).
 She enjoys cooking (particularly pasta and Asian noodle soups), reading, travelling, hiking, attempting to keep fit, and watching animal videos on YouTube.